 Photo (cc) by LendingMemo

-Another day, another dollar — and for millions of us, another failed budget.
+Another day, another dollar — and for millions of us, one more failed attempt to budget.

 Feeling puzzled because your budget doesn’t ever seem to work?
 Here are some small expenses that might be the culprit.

 In the average U.S. household, food is among the biggest expenditures.
 Of course, we all have to eat.
 But we also waste money on meals.

 Spending $10 at lunch each day adds up to a whopping $50 per week, or $200 per month.
 It may not seem like much when you’re swiping the magic plastic, but this expense quickly adds up.

 Americans are also notorious for throwing away food.
 As we point out in “12 Food Hacks That Will Save You Time, Money or Grief,” there are many ways to extend the shelf life of foods.
 For example:

 Store tomatoes with the stem side down, because that’s where the air gets in the most quickly, and you’ll add shelf life to your tomatoes.

 Adding shelf life to foods will also add more money to your savings.

 We all have indulgences.
 Perhaps you prefer a cup of joe each morning from Starbucks or a fresh-baked bagel from Panera.